chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 # jStringy - JavaScript Library for Text Manipulation
 Open-Source JavaScript Library for commonly used text functions.<br /><br />
-Many of the functions are similar to Visual Basic text function syntax, which I often found more intuitive to use than native JavaScript functions.
+Many of the functions are named similar to Visual Basic text function syntax, which I often found more intuitive to use than native JavaScript functions.

+Most functions can be used similar to native JavaScript methods.
+Ex.
+'''javascript
+var str = "Hello world!";

+// native JavaScript substring str.substring(0, 5) //Returns Hello

+// jStringy JavaScript left
+str.left(5) //Returns Hello

+'''

 ##Setup: